Baby Talcum Powder

 Methodology

 This page reports what the cited sources say about heavy-metal concentrations in baby talcum powders.
 Speciation is preserved (tHg, tAs reported separately from MeHg, iAs where the source distinguishes; most cosmetic-occurrence studies report total metal only).
 Basis is preserved (finished-product as sold; no reconstitution adjustment needed).
 Non-detect handling follows the source’s convention.
 Pooling avoided across LOD/LOQ, period, geography, and method differences.
 Row-fit: “baby talcum powder” / “infant powder” matches direct row-fit; “cosmetic talcum powder (adult)” or “general talc-based cosmetic” matches partial row-fit.
-The percentile-selection arithmetic that informs HMTc thresholds for this row lives on the staff Standards Workbench; this public page reports literature evidence only.
+HMT&C certification thresholds for this row are developed under the certification program at heavymetaltested.com, not on this page; this public page reports literature evidence only.

 Literature Evidence Summary